 In general, yes, BISON Scales are OIML approved and suitable for producing SOLAS VGMs, however there may be specific Maritime Rules and Weights & Measures Regulations of your country.
 The scales also have EU, New Zealand and Malaysian 'legal for trade' approval, which further satisfies requirements for SOLAS VGM Method 1 weighing in Europe, NZ and Malaysia.

-Yes, the C-Legs are perfectly safe.
+Yes, the C-Legs are safe.
 Each of the C-Leg stands, bottle jacks and scales are rated to lift and support 10 tonne per corner, and have a conservative safety margin.
 The container is elevated only a few centimetres above the trailer.
 The hazard to be most concerned with in practice is the potential pinch / crush point between the container and trailer, although there is absolutely no reason why any body parts should go near this danger zone.
 BISON can supply a detailed hazard control register for C-Legs, to help users integrate the system into their health & safety procedures.
 Contact us for more information.